erwan-rozet/pyxiscience-demo/README.md

 > - The project was built without access to the original source code.
 > - Design choices are based on publicly available elements
 >   (screenshots from [Pyxiscience’s website](https://pyxiscience.com/)).
-> - Goal: demonstrate my technical skills and adaptability to a new stack.
+> - Goal: demonstrate some technical skills and adaptability to a new stack.

 ## Prerequisites